mayurbijarniya/portfolio-website/README.md

 # Python Portfolio Website

-A clean, modern portfolio website built with Flask to showcase your projects and skills using JON for data management.
+A clean, modern portfolio website built with Flask to showcase your projects and skills using JSON for data management.

 ## Features